 The type of material you should choose will be largely determined by the environment you are putting it in.

-For example, if your mill will see much high-moisture exposure, such as food processing, stainless steel would be an excellent choice due to its resistance against corrosion and wear resistance.
+For example, if your mill will see much high-moisture exposure, such as food processing, stainless steel would be an excellent choice due to its resistance to corrosion and wear resistance.

 On the other hand, if you want something that can be modified easily or used for a short amount of time in an environment with low-moisture levels, then mild steel may suit your needs better.